Prioritized Semantic Learning for Zero-shot Instance Navigation

 \subsection{Semantic Expansion Inference Scheme}

-In the inference stage, the agent receives a text description of the target object.
+In the inference stage, the agent receives a series of text descriptions of the target object.
 Existing methods directly replace the image-goal embedding with the text-goal embedding of the input text description to perform zero-shot evaluation.
 However, the granularity gap~\cite{liang2022mind} between image and text embeddings could considerably impair the evaluation performance~\cite{li2023decap}.
-Since it is non-trivial to obtain text annotations for all goal images (28.8M) during training, we opt to bridge the modality gap by augmenting the text queries with semantic-consistent image embeddings from a pre-constructed support set.
+Since it is non-trivial to obtain text annotations for all goal images (28.8M) during training, we opt to enrich the text goal with fine-grained visual features to reduce the gap between image-goal pre-training and text-goal evaluation.
 We name this method \inferlowername.

-\textit{During training}, we maintain a support set $\mS=\{\bs\in\mathbb{R}^d \mid \bs_i \neq \bs_j, g(\bs_i, \bs_j) < \lambda \} $.
-The threshold is set $\lambda=0.8$ to store representative image embeddings, resulting in around 0.1M vectors.
-These embeddings approximate the distribution of goal images, and they encoded rich information from a variety of object instances, regarding their detailed attributes (\eg color, shape, texture, and material).
-During testing, given a language description of the target object, we leverage the CLIP text encoder to produce a feature $\bz_\mathrm{T}$.
+\textit{During training}, we maintain a support set $\mV=\{\bv\in\mathbb{R}^d \mid \bv_i \neq \bv_j, g(\bv_i, \bv_j) < \lambda \}$ without using any category information.
+As we expect the selected embeddings to be as dissimilar as possible from the ones already in the set, we set a threshold $\lambda=0.8$ to filter representative image embeddings, resulting in around 0.1M vectors.
+These embeddings approximate the distribution of goal images, and they encode rich information from a variety of object instances, regarding their detailed attributes (\eg color, shape, texture, and material). \textit{During inference}, given a language description of the target object, we leverage the CLIP text encoder to produce a feature $\bz_\mathrm{T}$.
 Then we query a goal embedding using the retrieval operation:

 We perform a weighted sum based on the similarity score to avoid inferior performance produced by the nearest neighbor querying~\cite{li2023decap}.